An open letter to the graduating class of 2021

-I want you to know that you have an amazing energy passing through you!
+I want you to know and recognize that you have an amazing energy passing through you!
 And you can use this energy to make this world a better place.
 By connecting your personal purchases with their past, as well as to their future consequences.
 In this way, you are doing something more!

 This is the vote that counts the most,- more than anything!

 Every dollar you spend on an environmentally friendly product helps spawn and grow that industry!

 So what I’m asking of you is this,-